khakhalin/notes/dictionary.md

 **Dataiku**: some sort of visual programming language platform for data science?

-**Docker** (db): Cloud computing service that provides a pratform with OS-level virtualization: an isolated user space (called a **container**) that looks like a dedicated computer to programs running on it.
-Containers can talk to each other via defined channels.
-But unlike virtual machines, there's only one OS, so is less resource-hungry.

 **Document store** (db): instead of rows, returns XML documents or something similar. [wiki](https://en.wikipedia.org/wiki/Document-oriented_database)

 **Drop-in replacement** (prog): Replacing part of the code without rewriting anything else.
 Aka "bug for bug compatibility" (drop-in will only work if all idiosynctratic bugs match exactly).